LuzrBum/mudletAliasCeption/README.md

 Use singlequotes in your string, double quotes will not work

 # Bugs/Weaknesses
+* Currently matches anytime text is on the newline, so "yo" will trigger on "yo" and "yo2" - not desired
 * Does not support parameters: `myNewAliasName MoreTextHere` will strip away MoreTextHere
 * Does not do anything if alias already exists (except warn the user) - because Mudlet permAlias() function creates duplicates by design, and there is no deleteAlias() function (?)